 As you can see, your social security number does not expressly say anything about you.
 Even the area number, which was tied to a location for 76 years, cannot be used to accurately pinpoint a residence.
 So how does an employer go from having your social security number to knowing where you’ve lived, worked, and gotten into trouble?
 They use a background check.

-Since social security numbers are used to track many types of personal transactions, a background check searches a variety of sources (mailing houses, public records, credit bureaus) to pull up information on an individual.
-Accurate Background’s Social Security Trace and Address History search goes back seven years and identifies information including current addresses, all addresses where an applicant has lived, name summaries and variations, date of birth, etc. This information can then be used to search for criminal records in counties where an individual has lived, as well as identity potential discrepancies or whether owner of the SSN is listed as deceased.
-Social Security Numbers can also play an important role in verifying the results of a background check – for example when a criminal record is returned that actually belongs to someone with a similar name.
-In a nutshell – your social security number confirms you are who you say you are and that nobody else’s information accidentally gets mixed into your report.
+Second, since social security numbers are used to track many types of personal transactions, a background check searches a variety of sources (mailing houses, public records, credit bureaus) to pull up information on an individual.
+Accurate Background’s Social Security Trace and Address History search goes back seven years and identifies information including current addresses, all addresses where an applicant has lived, name summaries and variations, date of birth, etc. SSN searches will also reveal your work history and credit information such as foreclosures and bankruptcies.